Setting up a company in Hong Kong

 Strategically located next to China, “HK” is an island – one of the wealthiest in the world, and a place where many billionaires and millionaires live, work and retire.
 In my estimation, this has just as much to do with the rise of China – as the free market of Hong Kong, and the low taxes as well as ease of business.

-Hong Kong seems particularly well suited to fit any of the above categories.
-And besides, if you want to do business with China, a Hong Kong company is essentially a necessity.
-Hong Kong also makes a lot of sense as an “offshore” company – as it is very possible that your HK Co Ltd. can operate at a 0% tax rate.
+If you want to do business with China, a Hong Kong company is essentially a necessity.
+Hong Kong also makes a lot of sense as an “offshore” company – as it is very possible that your HK limited company can operate at a 0% tax rate.

-Hong Kong is perhaps the most popular place in the world to set up a company, with a full 30% of all companies established in the world, based out of Hong Kong.
-The second most popular being a USA corporation in the state of Delaware (even though Wyoming is better than Delaware for incorporation) The popularity of HK has obviously propelled by the rapid growth of China over the past several decades, and vice versa.
+Hong Kong is perhaps the most popular place in the world to set up a company.
+The popularity of HK has obviously propelled by the rapid growth of China over the past several decades, and vice versa.

 Should I form a Hong Kong Company?